dipnarayan501/Assignment3/README.md

 input_embedding_size: Dimenions of the vector to represent each character

-dropout_fraction: fraction of neurons to drop out
+dropout: fraction of neurons to drop out

 `